cmhsu2012/RR3/README.md

                   http://www.gnu.org/licenses/
 *****************************************************************************

 This program implements the algorithms described in _Explicit Non-Gorenstein R=T via Rank Bounds II: Computation_.
-To use this program, load RR3_main.sage and then call the function RR3_computations() to ... including...
+To use this program, load RR3_main.sage and then call the function RR3_computations() for each example for which you want to check the conditions of Theorem ---.

 RR3_computations() requires the following inputs:
 - values for p, ell0, and ell1 satisfying Assumption 2.1.1
 - do_a1_p_check = True or False, True if you want the program to check if a1 is split at p, False otherwise
 - mode = "Full" or "Ell1", both modes produce the same output, but Ell1 mode assumes that certain S-units in Qz have already been computed in Sage